 We know it might seem a little strange to invest in a cake for your baby to destroy but trust us – the photos are adorable!
 Unsurprisingly, the craze started off in the US but now parents all across the UK are getting on board.
-While something many photographers offer to shoot in a studio, we love the idea of a home-photoshoot although it might be worth waiting for a warm day so you can take the mess firmly outside.
+While it's something many photographers offer to shoot in a studio, we love the idea of a home-photoshoot (although it might be worth waiting for a warm day so you can take the mess firmly outside).
 Then simply set up your camera to capture the fun and let your baby dig in.
-Invite friends and immediate family along to witness the cuteness
+Invite friends and immediate family along to witness the cuteness.

 Costume first birthday party